Capital Project Update – Q4 2020

 Pedestrian Bin Replacement

-Project description & goals: replacement of selected pedestrian bins at the end of their natural life cycle.
+Project description & goals: Replacement of selected pedestrian bins at the end of their natural life cycle as well as re-clad aging BigBelly bins on Banff Ave.

-Current Status: Finishing the wood cladding on this year’s bins with plans to exchange old for new by years end.
-More bins to be replaced in 2020.
+Current Status: Finishing the wood cladding on this year’s bins with the re-cladding of BigBelly bins to resume in Q1 2021.

 Transfer Station Upgrades